 Final Thoughts

-Self-discipline is a combination of identifying your goals and shifting your mindset to prioritize the choices that inch you further toward attaining them, despite your feelings.
-However, self-control isn’t something you can master overnight.
+Self-discipline is combining your goals and shifting your mindset to prioritize the choices that advance you toward attaining them despite your feelings.
+However, self-control isn’t something you can master every night.
 Just like any muscle in your body, self-discipline takes time to build.
-With practice and effort, you can improve, grow, and become the best version of yourself possible.
-Most of all realize that the journey can be quite fun!
+You can improve, grow, and become the best version of yourself with practice and effort.
+Most of all, realize that the journey can be pretty fun!

 Be well + prosper,